taustation-fan/userscripts/README.md

    _(Note: The old, deprecated name for this userscript was `describe-stims.user.js`;
    if you have that version installed, please uninstall it & reinstall the userscript using its new file name.)_

+## Show Next Regeneration Tick

+`next-regen-tick.user.js`: The game shows countdown timers for each stat until full regeneration.
+But when is the _next_ regeneration tick due?
+This displays the duration in units.
+It will only be updated on mouseclick.